expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 In order to use the In-App Purchases API on iOS, you’ll need to sign the [Paid Applications Agreement](https://help.apple.com/app-store-connect/#/devb6df5ee51) and set up your banking and tax information.
 You also need to enable the [In-App Purchases capability](https://help.apple.com/xcode/mac/current/#/dev88ff319e7) for your app in Xcode.

-Next, create an entry for your app in [App Store Connect](https://appstoreconnect.apple.com/) and configure your in-app purchases, including details such as name, pricing, and description that highlight the features and functionality of your in-app products.
-Make sure each product's status says `Ready to Submit`, otherwise it will not be queryable from within your app while you are testing.
-Be sure to add any necessary metadata to do so.
+Next, create an entry for your app in [App Store Connect](https://appstoreconnect.apple.com/) and configure your in-app purchases, including details (such as name, pricing, and description) that highlight the features and functionality of your in-app products.
+Make sure each product's status says `Ready to Submit`, otherwise it will not be queryable from within your app when you are testing.
+Be sure to add any necessary metadata to do so including uploading a screenshot (this can be anything when you're testing) and review notes.
 You do not need to actually submit your app or its products to test purchases in sandbox mode.

 Now you can create a [sandbox account](https://help.apple.com/app-store-connect/#/dev8b997bee1) to test in-app purchases before you make your app available.